COURSE DESCRIPTION

 • Explanation of meaning, subsense and semantic nuances.
 Phraseological and terminological units.
 Etymological explanations in a historical dictionary (relevant examples);

-• The special role of cross-references in a historical dictionary (phonetic variants, graphic, morphological and word-formational variant forms).
-Cross-referencing entries;
+• The special role of cross-references in a historical dictionary (phonetic variants, graphic, morphological and word- formational variant forms).
+Cross- referencing entries;

 • Illustration of meaning (selection principles, editorial redaction);

-• Responsibilities of contemporary Slovene historical lexicography.
+• Tasks of contemporary Slovene historical lexicography.

 3. Selected chapters in historical grammar of Slovene